bus-strat-analytics/MSIN0093-syllabus/README.md

 | Total         | 180                 |

 Note: Module credit correlates to the total number of learning hours e.g., a 15-credit module will have 150 hours, or and 30-credit module 300 hours.
 Each module will break this student learning time down into various activities/content over its duration (which may take the form of ‘contact time’ and ‘independent study’ time).

+The latest draft of this syllabus can be found on [Github](https://github.com/bus-strat-analytics/MSIN0093-syllabus).